eea/eea.docker.varnish/Readme.md

   * `CACHE_SIZE` Size of the cache storage
   * `ADDRESS_PORT` HTTP listen address and port
   * `PARAM_VALUE` A list of parameter-value pairs, each preceeded by the `-p` flag

+### Docker Compose example
+Here is a basic example of a `docker-compose.yml` file using the `eeacms/varnish` docker image:

+    database:
+      image: eeacms/postgres

+    app:
+      image: eeacms/plone-instance
+      links:
+       - database

+    varnish:
+      image: eeacms/varnish
+      links:
+       - app
+      volumes:
+       - /absolute/path/to/varnish/conf.d/directory/:/etc/varnish/conf.d/
+      # env_file:
+       # - /path/to/varnish.env

+The application can be scaled to use more application instances, with `docker-compose scale`:

+    $ docker-compose scale database=1 app=<number of instances> varnish=1

+An example of such an application is [EEAGlossary](https://github.com/eea/eea.docker.glossary).